Guide on How to Build a Remote Team for IT Project in 2 Weeks

 7. Hold Cooperative Activities

 How to manage remote teams friendly and with fun?
 Inclusive activities may help to become not only colleagues but also friends.
 It also works for the virtual team.
-For example, you can have sone championship in a virtual game or even a fitness-challenge with video evidence (or on air).
+For example, you can have a sone championship in a virtual game or even a fitness-challenge with video evidence (or on-air).
 Just don’t be too annoying with that.

 Mobilunity – Perfect Choice for Hiring a Remote Team

 Working with a remote team is definitely the best option for the new project you’re about to start.
-You can’t use old-fashioned methods like networking, putting an ad on a job board, or overpaying local recruiters to find development team, because this is time-consuming and very costly.
+You can’t use old-fashioned methods like networking, putting an ad on a job board, or overpaying local recruiters to find the development team, because this is time-consuming and very costly.

 Mobilunity can help you to create a crew fast and without haste.
 The experienced managers will pick the programmers according to your needs and goals.
 We know how to manage a remote team to reach the best results.
 With Mobilunity you get access to the professional programmers with strong skills and proven experience.
 Bright minds and cutting-edge technologies are on our side.

 Classic hiring methods don’t work anymore and are quite outdated.
 They take time and need resources which you will not be eager to waste.
 So wouldn’t it be more effective to delegate the hiring process to expert companies like Mobilunity that are experienced in outsourcing services and able to meet your needs?
 If you are looking for excellent enterprise architecture consulting services in Ukraine, contact Mobilunity professionals.
 Enhance your business today!
 You will save half of the time and start working with your new remote team of developers within only a few days after contacting the manager.